-- Support continued funding for the tourism marketing act (Visit California) through voluntary self-assessment and continue to work with Visit California to ensure the enhanced promotion of California’s travel and tourism industry in order to remain competitive in the tourism market.
+- Support continued funding for Visit California through voluntary self-assessment (AB 2592 – 2006) and continue to work with Visit California to ensure the enhanced promotion of California’s travel and tourism industry in order to remain competitive in the tourism market.

-- Oppose new entertainment tax proposals and travel-related services taxes that threaten tourism in our state.
+- Oppose new entertainment tax proposals and travel-related services taxes that threaten tourism in the state.

 - Support tax policy that encourages travel to the state for business and pleasure.

-- Recognize the importance of a balance between security and commerce, and remain committed to ensuring that the need for homeland security does not have an adverse impact on international travel to California.
+- Recognizing the importance of a balance between security and commerce, the CalChamber will support policies of homeland security that do not adversely impact international travel to the state.
 The CalChamber will advocate its position to the federal government as appropriate.